MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-device-control-removable-storage-access-control.md

 3. Save both rule and group XML files on network share folder and put network share folder path into the Group Policy setting: **Computer Configuration -> Administrative Templates -> Windows Components -> Microsoft Defender Antivirus -> Device Control: ‘Define device control policy groups’ and ‘Define device control policy rules’**.

-    - The target machine must be able to access the network share to have the policy, but once the policy is read, the network share connection is no longer required, even after machine reboot.
+    - The target machine must be able to access the network share to have the policy.
+However, once the policy is read, the network share connection is no longer required, even after machine reboot.

 :::image type="content" source="images/device-control.png" alt-text="The Device Control screen":::